tulika105/Prompting-Techniques/README.md

 ---

-## 4. Tree of Thought Prompting
+### 4. Tree of Thought Prompting

-**Definition:**
 Encourage the model to explore multiple reasoning paths before deciding on the best solution.
-This is useful for brainstorming or solving problems with multiple possible approaches.

 **Example:**
 ```
 Question: What are possible ways to increase productivity at work?
 Please explore different options before choosing the best.
 ```
 *Expected Model Output:*
 - Option 1: Implement time management tools.
 - Option 2: Encourage regular breaks.
 - Option 3: Provide training for employees.
 - Option 4: Reduce unnecessary meetings.

 After considering these options, the best way may be to implement time management tools and provide training for employees.

 ---

-## 5. Meta-Prompting
+### 5. Meta-Prompting

-**Definition:**
-Instruct the model on how to behave or answer, often abstractly, such as asking it to think like an expert, or to explain its reasoning.
+Guide the model on how to behave or answer, often abstractly, such as asking it to think like an expert or explain its reasoning.

 **Example:**
 ```
 You are an expert mathematician.
 Explain your answer as if teaching a beginner.